How To Mix Resin: Step by Step

 If you’re working on small projects and want a faster curing time, consider experimenting with UV resin.

-UV resin cures rapidly when exposed to ultraviolet light, allowing for quicker results in comparison to traditional epoxy resins.
+UV resin cures fast when exposed to ultraviolet light, allowing for quicker results in comparison to traditional epoxy resins.
 And it does not require any mixing.
 Some brands even offer resin that is already colored.

 See our guide about the best UV resin brands that we are using right now.